forshaws/tqnn1/README.md

 Build a high performance Data Faric for the sharing and validation of critical data using TORIDION TQNN&trade; Machine Learning authID&trade; API suite.
 This application provides a suite of thin client functions and examples scripts for implementing database free data sharing and identity validation via the Toridion TQNN authID&trade; API functions.

 The examples are written in PHP and JS.
-For more deatils and further reading see [website](https://www.toridion.com/page/Toridion-APi)
+For more deatils and further reading see our [website].(https://www.toridion.com/page/Toridion-APi)

 ### What is this repository for? ###